Feliceni: Polonița

 The village was first mentioned in 1505 as Lengenfalwa when a certain Balthasar was elected "seat judge" at Udvarhely.
 In 1533, the name was recorded as Lengyelfalva.
-In 1899, the ethnonym Székely was added to the Hungarian placename in order to distinguish the locality from another Lengyelfalva (now: Košická Polianka) of the historical Kingdom of Hungary.
+In 1899, the ethnonym Székely was added to the Hungarian place-name in order to distinguish the locality from another Lengyelfalva (now: Košická Polianka) of the historical Kingdom of Hungary.
 The Romanian name derives from the Hungarian one and was originally used as Lenghelfalău which was later Romanianized by translation.

-Its Roman Catholic church was built in 1802 replacing the medieval church.
+Its Roman Catholic church was built in 1802, replacing the medieval church.